 This savory thyme pear apple butter is so simple to make, bursting with fall flavors and pairs deliciously with everything from a dinner roast to an appetizer spread.

-Living in apple country this time of year is equal parts nightmare and fortuitous (see my Guide To Apples for all the info you need for apple picking!)
+Living in apple country this time of year is equal parts nightmare and fortuitous — see my guide to apples or this guide to choosing the best apples for baking for all the info you need for apple picking!

 We have all these amazing farms, cider donuts and fresh apple cider and yet if you try and go to any of them on weekend, they’re completely overrun by what Ulysses and I have coined “citidiots” (city + idiot).